Read with your kids

 While your toddler can’t pick up Pride and Prejudice (yet!), reading with your kids every day, engaging them in the story, pausing to ask questions about the characters, their feelings or what your child would do if faced with the situation, causes their brains to think out the box and perceive how others experience the world around them.
 This can be useful later in life when they may need to consider how people react to situations, or read potential emotions.
 It creates an individual who can build better relationships in all aspects of their life.

-5 great stocking fillers to build intellectual empathy in kids
+5 great books to build intellectual empathy in kids

 - The Thing by Simon Puttock and Daniel Egnéus (Egmont)